DrHenchman/uhc-pack/README.md

-# UHC Pack v0.9 for Minecraft 1.13+
+# UHC Pack v0.9 for Minecraft 1.14+

-A datapack for Minecraft 1.13+ for running Ultra Hardcore (UHC) tournaments
+A datapack for Minecraft 1.14+ for running Ultra Hardcore (UHC) tournaments.

-Minecraft 1.13 and this datapack are both still actively under development.
-There may be game breaking bugs in either.

 ## How to setup